piyushagarwal08/JU-Notes/VB.net.md

 * To create a 2d array if integer, ```Dim twoDIntArray(10,20) As Integer```
 * To create a 3d array of integer ```Dim array(2,2,2) As Integer```
 * To get value from a ```2d-Array```, you can index it as ```2dArray(row-value)(col-value)```
+* Array inside an jagged array will be of same sizes
 ```vb
 Module MyModule
     Sub Main()